hpc/hxhim/README.md

 ```

 ### Usage Notes
-* The number of databases should be able to grow between runs, but is not able to shrink.
+* The number of databases must remain the same across all runs.
+Remember to delete at least the manifest file if the number of databases change, but the name of the manifest file does not.
 * All pointers that are passed into HXHIM are still owned by the caller.
 * All pointers returned by HXHIM must be deleted through HXHIM.